-4. As written, the language describing the "either/or" funding and financing concept being proposed seem complex and likely to confuse voters.
+5. As written, the language describing the "either/or" funding and financing concept being proposed seem complex and likely to confuse voters.

-- 5. To reiterate SWAT comments submitted in its May 16, 2016 letter to the Authority, absent a regional funding commitment with San Francisco, Alameda, and MTC to purchase additional BART cars, Contra Costa should not solely fund this purchase.
-Under this approach, an alternative funding plan must be developed to address the difference of \$150 million.
-Under the alternate funding plan, SWAT recommends that these funds be proportionately allocated to all of the other funding categories consistent with currently recommended (RTPC) allocation proposals. - 6.
-It is recommended that category description language be deleted that references use of funds are to be inclusive of "infrastructure improvements to facilitate TOD at or near BART stations".
+- 6. To reiterate SWAT comments submitted in its May 16, 2016 letter to the Authority, absent a regional funding commitment with San Francisco, Alameda, and MTC to purchase additional BART cars, Contra Costa should not solely fund this purchase.
+Under this approach, an alternative funding plan must be developed to address the difference of \$200 million.
+Under the alternate funding plan, SWAT recommends that these funds be proportionately allocated to all of the other funding categories consistent with currently recommended (RTPC) allocation proposals. - 7.
+It is recommended that category description language be amended that references use of funds are to be inclusive of "infrastructure improvements to facilitate TOD, such as, at or near BART stations".
 Funds for this program should be designated for BART improvements only.

-Funding Category 6: Improve Traffic Flow and implement high capacity transit in the I-680 & SR 24 Corridor
+Funding Category 7: Improve Traffic Flow and implement high capacity transit in the I-680 & SR 24 Corridor

-- 7. As currently written in the description, it is unclear how funding allocations would be prioritized within this category.
-SWAT recommends specifying that the subregion's \$100M allocation be split per the initial SWAT TEP allocation proposal, and as follows: - I-680 Corridor (Improve traffic flow/high capacity transit) \$80M - SR 24 (Interchange Ops Improvements Camino Pablo, Orinda) \$20M - 8.
-It is recommend that recently added language be deleted as it may be too limiting for providing certain improvements such as locating future Park & Ride lots or other recommended improvements and technologies suggested in the recently completed I-680 Transit Investment Options Study. - Recommendation: Remove the language "Projects funded from this category must be physically on or immediately contiguous to the I-680 or the SR 24 corridors."
+- 8. As currently written in the description, it is unclear how funding allocations would be prioritized within this category.
+SWAT recommends specifying that the subregion's \$140M allocation be split per the initial SWAT TEP allocation proposal, as follows: - I-680 Corridor - SRV (improve traffic flow/high capacity transit) \$80M - Central County (improve traffic flow/high capacity transit) \$40M - SR 24 (interchange Ops Improvements Camino Pablo, Orinda) \$20M - 9.
+It is recommend that recently added language be deleted as it may be too limiting for providing certain improvements such as locating future Park & Ride lots or other recommended improvements and technologies suggested in the recently completed I-680 Transit Investment Options Study.

+Recommendation: Modify the language "Projects funded from this category must be physically on or near immediately contiguous the I-680 or SR 24 corridors."

-Funding Category 10: Advance Mitigation Program
+Funding Category 11: Advance Mitigation Program

-9. There are several overarching concerns with respect to this proposed new program including a) how funding will be allocated to the program, and b) what types of mitigation measures will be required that is above and beyond what CEQA requires.
+10. There are several overarching concerns with respect to this proposed new program including a) how funding will be allocated to the program, and b) what types of mitigation measures will be required that is above and beyond what CEQA requires.
 SWATs preference is to allocate funds for environmental mitigation on a project by project basis, and to remove any references to specific conservation plans.